mkandziora/ncbiTAXONparser/README.md

 #### Translate ncbi names and IDs:

-There is an example files in the main folder.
-Edit them for your purpose or use those function in your own workflows.
+There is an `example.py` files in the main folder, which can easily be adapted for other purposes.
-See the PhylUp package for an example on how to use it.
+See the [PhylUp](https://github.com/mkandziora/PhylUp.git) package for an example on how to use it.

-### If you want to run some tests
+### Make sure it runs

-run:
+To check if the installation was successful and to initialize the download  of the taxonomy files from ncbi, a US government website, please run:

  `python3 ./tests/tests_setup.py`  # this will download the taxonomy files from ncbi, a US government website.